 What insurance company should you use?

-As with any sort of freelance beauty work, it is extremely important to get the correct insurance for your needs.
-This is especially true if you are self-employed – whether you have your own treatment room, work as a mobile artist or work in someone else’s premises, you need to be covered in the event of a legal claim or accident.
+It is extremely important to get the correct insurance for any sort of freelance beauty work.
+This is especially true if you are self-employed.
+Whether you have your own treatment room, work as a mobile artist or work in someone else’s premises, you need to be covered in the event of a legal claim or accident.

-A number of well known insurance companies can provide a personalised quote for you, depending on your requirements.
-BABTAC can offer some guidance on this matter and their website is worth looking at: https://www.babtac.com/.
+There are a few well known insurance companies can provide a personalised quote for you, depending on your requirements.
+BABTAC can offer some guidance on this https://www.babtac.com/.
 An affordable insurer is INSYNC so definitely take a look at what they can offer. https://insyncinsurance.co.uk/beauty-salon

 With a good beauty insurance, you can relax and not worry about any action being taken against you.
-Your policy should cover all key areas, including (but not limited to) contents cover, liability and legal expenses.
+Your policy should cover all major areas, including (but not limited to) contents cover, liability and legal expenses.

 Check what qualifications / documents they require in order to get insured and have this information ready for them.